MicrosoftDocs/dynamics-365-project-operations/articles/budget/project-budget-management-overview-res-non-stocked.md

 In a project, each phase, task, or work package incurs costs as labor, materials, and expenses.
 A project budget represents a point-in-time snapshot of the estimated spend across the project phases and its associated tasks.

-Similar to project editing capabilities, in resource nonstocked deployment, budget creation, approval, revision happens on the project form of Dataverse environment.
+Similar to project editing capabilities, in a resource nonstocked deployment, budget creation, approval, and revision happens on the project form of Dataverse environment.

 Check out the Lite deployment's documentation regarding [project budget management](../pro/budget/projectbudgetmanagement.md) to get an overview of all actions that can be performed on project budget in Dataverse.